Constitution & Bylaws

 Article VII.
 Elections

 The privilege of voting shall be limited to members in good standing.
+This is defined as a member with no outstanding dues who complies with the policies set by the Branch.

 When a position is unable to be filled, a special appointment may be made by the current president for no more than a one-year term.
 The President Elect will be appointed to a role prior to others being selected for an open position in most cases.